jeguzzi/robomaster_sim/README.md

 ### CoppeliaSim

 To compile and then use the CoppeliaSim plugin you need ...
 [CoppeliaSim](https://www.coppeliarobotics.com).
-At the moment, we support CoppeliaSim from v4.0 to v4.6 [latest].
-Download the one of the supported version (we recommend v4.5 or v4.6).
-Export the location where you place it
+At the moment, we support CoppeliaSim from v4.0 to v4.9 [latest].
+Download the one of the supported version and export the location where you place it:

 ```bash
 export COPPELIASIM_ROOT_DIR=<path to the folder containing the programming subfolder>